 Step 1: Graduate from High School or Complete a GED (Four Years)

-Completing high school or earning a GED is the first step towards becoming an athletic trainer as it is required for admission to most bachelor’s degree programs.
+Completing high school or earning a GED is the first step towards becoming an athletic trainer, as it is required for admission to most bachelor’s degree programs.
 A high school diploma or GED demonstrates dedication to completing a program and a minimum education level.
 Students who want to pursue a career in athletic training should focus on anatomy and physiology, science, math, and psychology classes.
 Additionally, students can volunteer in their high school athletics program to gain hands-on experience.

 Students should ensure the program they attend is CAATE-accredited (Commission on Accreditation of Athletic Training Education), as this is required for certification and most state licensure.

-Step 3: Earn an Athletic Trainer Certification (Timeline Varies)
+Step 4: Earn an Athletic Trainer Certification (Timeline Varies)

 Once students have completed their educational requirements, they may apply to sit for the BOC certification exam.
-Certification demonstrates competency in this field can help instill confidence in employers and clients.
+Certification that demonstrates competency in this field can help instill confidence in employers and clients.
 Further details about certification can be found below.

-Step 4: Obtain State Licensure (Timeline Varies)
+Step 5: Obtain State Licensure (Timeline Varies)

 What Do Athletic Trainers Do?